ENSL-Modding/CompMod/docs/full_changelog.md

         * Health lowered to 2000/200 from 3000/200
         * Research time lowered to 45 seconds from 60 seconds
         * Demolitions
-            * Research time 30 seconds
+            * Research time decreased to 30 seconds from 45 seconds
     * PrototypeLab
         * Cost reduced to 25 from 35
     * RoboticsFactory